pyos/dg/src/tutorial/index.md

 x => y  # do Y if X is true
 ```

-Any two-argument function can be used as an operator.
+Any binary function can be used as an operator.

 ```dg
 max 1 5 == 1 `max` 5